lukasztucholski/library-system/README.md

 Used technology:

-JavScript Framework - Vue.js with Vue Router.
+JavaScript Framework - Vue.js with Vue Router.

 Soon also Vuex for state managment.
 For now, I used Event Bus for some data.